Fatbeard

 "Fatbeard" is the seventh episode of the thirteenth season of the American animated television series South Park.
-The 188th overall episode of the series, it originally aired on Comedy Central in the United States on April 22, 2009 and in the United Kingdom on April 24, 2009.
+The 188th overall episode of the series, it originally aired on Comedy Central in the United States on April 22, 2009.
 It was the mid-season finale, marking the final South Park episode for six months.
-In the episode, Cartman misinterprets news reports about piracy in the Indian Ocean to mean the return of the classic era of swashbuckling pirates, and misleads a handful of South Park boys to voyage to Mogadishu to start a pirate crew.
+In the episode, Cartman misinterprets news reports about piracy in the Indian Ocean on the coast of Somalia to mean the return of the classic era of swashbuckling pirates, and misleads a handful of South Park boys to voyage to Mogadishu to start a pirate crew.